-It is a law requirement for all website that does business in European Union (EU) country.
-Even if your company is outside of EU like the USA but still have a customer in one of those countries, this rule still applies to you.
+It is a law requirement for all website that does business in the European Union (EU) country.
+Even if your company is outside of the EU like the USA but still has a customer in one of those countries, this rule still applies to you.

 How to use Privacy Tool Suite in detail

 To locate this tool, first, you must go to Users/ Privacy.

 Privacy tools suite interface provides the information request summary and a list of recommended actions.